🖋️

 Magic Links does something magic, with cryptography!

 Magic Links are action-triggering links that contain cryptographic information.
-Technically, it's an Encoding Attestation in URI.
+Technically, it's an .

 These encoded attestation links embed information about transactions, token, TokenScript and much more.
 When a wallet imports a Magic Link, it gets a lot of information and instructions.